ausaccessfed/shibboleth-idp-installer/installation.md

 ### 3. Add Backchannel certificates

-The final installation step simply involves providing your backchannel certificates to the AAF management tool, Federation Registry.
+The final installation step involves providing your backchannel certificates to the AAF management tool, Federation Registry.

-Access your Shibboleth IdP record within Federation Registry, you did this in step 2 above or it is available as a link on your Federation Registry dashboard page, and navigate to *SAML -> Certificates*
+Access your Shibboleth IdP record within Federation Registry and navigate to *SAML -> Certificates*

-1. Paste the contents of `/opt/shibboleth/shibboleth-idp/current/credentials/idp-backchannel.crt` as an additional certificate for signing.
+1. Add the contents of `/opt/shibboleth/shibboleth-idp/current/credentials/idp-backchannel.crt` as a certificate for signing.
-2. Paste the contents of `/opt/shibboleth/shibboleth-idp/current/credentials/idp-encryption.crt` as an encryption certificate.
+2. Add the contents of `/opt/shibboleth/shibboleth-idp/current/credentials/idp-encryption.crt` as an encryption certificate.

 ## Next Step